How to Design REST API?

 In this tutorial, we will use a simple membership registration service as an example to show how to design the REST API for such a service.

-Designing REST API
+Designing the REST API

 2. In the New Diagram window, select Class Diagram and click Next.